 To make it extra rich as well, I also add a fresh tomato to the stew from time to time or even a little dollop of tomato paste.
-I’ve even seen versions with red wine in it as well.
+I have even seen versions with red wine in it as well.

 If you can’t find ñora peppers, then just leave them out.

 Your version will be just as good.